rutuja1302/techMahindra2020/README.md

 10. Postfix Expression to value - Write a program that takes as input a string containing a postfix expression and returns the evaluated value of that postfix expression
 11. Moving Apples - Given N number of baskets of apples, each containing different amount of apples.
 Return the minimum number of apples that must be moved so that all baskets have the same number of apples.
 12. Longest Common Subsequence - Write a program which determines the length of the longest subsequence of 2 given strings.
+13. Longest Palindromic Subsequence - Write a program to detemine the length of the longest palindromic subsequence in a given string